belindamo/quartz/content/index.md

 *Disclaimer: All writing on here are a work in progress, with the primary intention of helping me clarify my thoughts🧚🏼‍♀️ Sorry if some of it is unclear.*

+Hi hi!
+You can navigate this blog through the inline links ([[product|like this]]), left navigation menu (large screens only), or the graph view / backlinks at the bottom.

+🤸🏻‍♀️ 🤸🏻‍♀️ 🤸🏻‍♀️

 ## What is Just An Experiment?

-I host cute little projects on https://justanexperiment.com.
+I'm playing around with some cute little projects.
 Source code is [on Github](https://github.com/justanexperiment).
 These experiment proposals and write-ups are related to those projects, though there is also writing on here correlated to projects where the code has not been released or written yet.

-Enjoy exploring!
-You can navigate this blog through the inline links ([[product|like this]]), left navigation menu (large screens only), or the graph view / backlinks at the bottom.

-🤸🏻‍♀️ 🤸🏻‍♀️ 🤸🏻‍♀️

 ## Research proposals
 These are proposals that I've been working on: